North Carolina: Statistical areas

-In 2018, the U.S. Census Bureau released 2018 population estimate counts for North Carolina's cities with populations above 70,000.
-Charlotte has the largest population in the state, while Raleigh has the highest population density of North Carolina's largest cities.

 Demographics

-The United States Census Bureau determined the population of North Carolina was 10,439,388 at the 2020 U.S. census.
+The United States Census Bureau determined the population of North Carolina was 10,439,388 at the 2020 census.
 Based on numbers in 2012 of the people residing in North Carolina 58.5% were born there; 33.1% were born in another state; 1.0% were born in Puerto Rico, U.S. island areas, or born abroad to American parent(s); and 7.4% were foreign-born.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 9,382 homeless people in North Carolina.

+The top countries of origin for North Carolina's immigrants were Mexico, India, Honduras, China and El Salvador, as of 2018.

 Race and ethnicity

-At the 2010 U.S. census, the racial composition of North Carolina was: White: 68.5% (65.3% non-Hispanic white, 3.2% White Hispanic), Black or African American: 21.5%, Latin and Hispanic American of any race: 8.4%, some other race: 4.3%, Multiracial American: 2.2%, Asian American: 2.2%, and Native Hawaiian and Pacific Islander: 1%.
+At the 2010 census, the racial composition of North Carolina was: White: 68.5% (65.3% non-Hispanic white, 3.2% White Hispanic), Black or African American: 21.5%, Latin and Hispanic American of any race: 8.4%, some other race: 4.3%, Multiracial American: 2.2%, Asian American: 2.2%, and Native Hawaiian and Pacific Islander: 1%.
 In 2020, North Carolina like much of the U.S. experienced a decline in its non-Hispanic white population; at the 2020 census, non-Hispanic whites were 62.2%, Blacks or African Americans 20.5%, American Indian and Alaska Natives 1.2%, Asians 3.3%, Native Hawaiian and other Pacific Islanders 0.1%, people from other race 5.9%, and multiracial Americans 6.8%.

+The majority of the Black American population is concentrated in the urban areas and northeastern part of the state.

+North Carolina's Hispanic population has grown rapidly.
+The Hispanic population more than doubled in size between 1990 and 2000.
+Many of North Carolina's Hispanic residents are of Mexican descent.
+Many of North Carolina's newer Latino residents came from Mexico largely to work in agriculture, manufacturing, or on one of North Carolina's military installations.

+The most common ancestries in North Carolina are African-American, American, German, English, and Irish.

+North Carolina has the eighth-largest Native American population in the country.
+The state is home to eight Native American tribes and four urban Native American organizations.